Exploring eukaryotic evolutionary history

 Personal interests

 In my free time I always try to go rock climbing.
 Besides, I also enjoy other sports such as swimming, running, juggling, hiking or a bit of surfing or skiing.
-In general, I would join any kind of activity, especially if it is outdoors and in good company I would go anywhere.
+In general, I would join any kind of activity, and if it is outdoors and in good company I would go anywhere.